 The SubCEs are to be conducted under the common test conditions (CTC) as established at the 11th Meeting in Ljubljana.
 Further, implementations are to be made into VTM-2 which is the outcome software of the same meeting.

-Further specifications to be made

 Timeline

-The following timeline is (yet to be) agreed for this CE:
+The following timeline is agreed for this CE: